Cicada-33-01/Autonomous-Navigation-using-Optical-Sensors/README.md

-Sensors kaun kaunse use kiye and how they function
-PCB

-How to run code, in order to ensure robot to run, power up arduino and load the file getting data and RPI with main file
+# How to run code
+In order to ensure robot to run, power up arduino and Raspberry Pi using battery and load the file- "Getting_data_in_SI_imu_multi.ino" in arduino and file "main.py" in Raspberry Pi.